Skip to main contentSkip to search

 OAP Core Clinical Services

 The intensive, individualized service tier of the Ontario Autism Program, including ABA-based programming at clinical intensity.
 This is the service most aligned with evidence-based early intervention research.
-Current average wait: 5+ years.
+Current average wait: multi-year (OAC FOI analysis).

 What You Can Do